OSUSecLab/elfuzz/README.md

 docker pull ghcr.io/cychen2021/elfuzz:25.05.0
 ```

-Instead, if you download the Docker image as a tarball from Zenodo, you can import it using the following commands:
+Instead, if you download the Docker image as a tarball from Figshare, you can import it using the following commands:

 ```bash
 zstd -d "elfuzz_docker_<timetag>.tar.zst"